Amalia Paoli

 Amalia Paoli y Marcano (c.
-1861–1941) was a notable Puerto Rican soprano.
+1861–1941) was a Puerto Rican soprano.
 She was the sister of tenor Antonio Paoli and of Olivia Paoli, a suffragist and activist who fought for the rights of women.

 First years

 Amalia Paoli was born in Ponce, Puerto Rico.
 She was the daughter of Domingo Paoli Marcatentti, born in Corsica, and Amalia Marcano Intriago, who was originally from Pampatar, Isla Margarita in Venezuela.
 Amalia Paoli's parents met in Caracas, and immediately fell in love; however, Amalia's father, a rich landlord, was opposed to the relationship because of class differences, therefore the young couple escaped to the Dominican Republic without getting married and later returned to Puerto Rico.
 The couple established themselves in the city of Yauco, but later moved into a house, given to them by Amalia's aunt, Teresa Intriago, located at one of the main arteries in the city of Ponce's urban core, Calle Mayor (Mayor Street), House No. 14.
 Ponce at the time was the financial and cultural capital of the island, thereby the ideal place for the initial cultural development of Paoli.
 In fact, his parents would often take her to operas at Ponce's Teatro La Perla located a block away from Paoli's residence.